claus-e-andersen/clanElectrons/README.md

 dat <- Sternheimer.delta.param(MeV = 1, dat)

+# --------------
-# Some functions in the package just output the results directly (like electronic.MSP).
+# Other functions in the package just output the results directly (like electronic.MSP).
 # Here we do not update dat.

 # Electronic mass stopping power: